by Aidan Kim

 The Catalonian legislation has set a significant precedent for the rest of Spain.
-In Madrid, Podemos, the far-left political party responsible for the election of the incumbent mayor Manuela Carmena, has reignited debates to legalize cannabis.
+In Madrid, Podemos, the far-left political party responsible for the election of the incumbent mayor Manuela Carmena, has reignited debates on the legalization of cannabis.
 Pablo Iglesias, the leader of Podemos, believes that legalization will halt the proliferation of black market sales and “generate enormous revenue that will lead to the best public healthcare in the world.”

 “It’s absurd that you can buy tequila or gin from a supermarket but marijuana is illegal,” Iglesias said.

-*All the names are fictitious, to protect the privacy of the people concerned.
+*All the names are fictitious, to protect their privacy.